Home Learn EPF vs PPF vs VPF: Which is the Difference?

 EPF (Employee Provident Fund)

-• Eligible Employees: All employees working in establishments with 20 or more employees are eligible for EPF.
+• Eligible Employees: All employees working in establishments with 20 or more employees are eligible for EPF investments.
 However, in some cases, establishments with fewer than 20 employees may also be covered under certain conditions.

-• Salary Criteria: Employees with a basic salary of up to ₹15,000 per month must contribute to EPF.
-For employees earning above this threshold, it is optional.
+• Salary Criteria: Employees with a basic salary of up to Rs.
+15,000 per month must contribute to EPF.
+Earnings above this threshold are optional for employees.

 VPF (Voluntary Provident Fund)